 Relaxing poolside should offer comfort, some shade, and an aesthetically pleasing area to enjoy during time away from work.
 Pergolas are a patio design feature that provide all 3 elements.

 Take the time to measure for your pergola kit to ensure you have the proper fit for all the extras you’d like to add to your patio.
 Have fun with your patio pergola kit project and design your patio to enjoy during all seasons.
+Check out all the pergola images on Pinterest to find ideas for enhancing the area surrounding your pergola.
+You’ll find decorating ideas for any climate and location.
 Design your retreat to really make it your own, and choose the perfect pergola to build the cover you’ll enjoy right in your own backyard!